Experts warn that topping off your gas tank once it's done pumping may be costing you money

 "Even your luggage rack on top of your vehicle... if you don’t have luggage on top of your vehicle, go ahead and take those racks off,” Redman said.

 Price shopping or combining errands are the simplest ways to save on gas.
 However, cutting off the car’s air conditioning and rolling down the windows can help drivers save if they’re driving under 45 mph.
-Otherwise, it’s not advantagous.
+Otherwise, it’s not advantageous.

 “Once you get up to highway speeds then it actually does less for fuel efficiency when you have the windows down and creates a drag," Redman said.